-In 2022, management once again performed very well, relative to our targeted ROI.
-For the year, we achieved an overall ROI of 29.4% (our threshold ROI is 6.0% for the corporate incentive compensation pool and 8.5% for each segment pool).
+In 2023, the Company once again performed very well, relative to our targeted ROI.
+For the year, we achieved an overall ROI of 22.49% (our threshold ROI is 6.0% for the corporate incentive compensation pool and 8.5% for each segment pool).
 This resulted in meaningful incentive compensation awards.
 Our annual cash incentive compensation is limited to two times each executive's prevailing base salary.
-Any amounts earned in excess of this limitation is paid in the form of long-term incentive compensation.
+Any amounts earned in excess of this limitation is paid in the form of long-term equity-based compensation.

-As explained in more detail below, any incentive compensation earned as long-term compensation is subject to future service conditions.
-Consequently, each executive must continue working for the Company for an additional service period to receive the balance of the incentive compensation earned in 2022 and paid as long-term compensation.
-For 2022, the variable compensation earned by all of the Company's Business Units (defined below) totaled approximately \$180 million in annual cash incentive compensation and \$56 million in long-term incentive compensation.
-The long-term incentive amount was paid in the form of restricted stock grants that vest five years from the grant date and in the form of stock performance units that vest and are payable three years from the date of grant, based upon Company performance.
+As explained in more detail below, any incentive compensation paid in the form of our shares is subject to future service conditions.
+Consequently, each executive must continue working for the Company for an additional service period to receive the balance of the incentive compensation earned in 2023 and paid as long-term compensation.
+For 2023, the variable compensation earned by all of the Company's Business Units (defined below) totaled approximately \$132 million in annual cash incentive compensation and \$30 million in long-term incentive compensation.
+The long-term incentive amount was paid in the form of (a) restricted stock grants that vest five years from the grant date and (b) stock performance units that vest and are payable three years from the date of grant, based upon Company performance.

 Base Salaries.
-Base salaries are set for our executive officers at the Committee's first meeting each year, generally at the end of January or the beginning of February.
-At this meeting, our Chief Executive Officer makes compensation recommendations to the Committee with respect to our executive officers, excluding his own compensation.
+Base salaries are set for our executive officers at the Committee's first meeting each year, generally at the end of January or the beginning of February, At this meeting, our Chief Executive Officer makes compensation recommendations to the Committee with respect to our executive officers, excluding his own compensation.
 The Committee may accept or adjust such recommendations.
-It makes the sole determination of the compensation for our Chief Executive Officer, subject to the approval of our Board
+It makes the sole determination of the compensation for our Chief Executive Officer, subject to the approval of our Board.